-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action New Hampshire HB 1660 N.H.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action New Hampshire HB 1660 N.H.
 Rev. Stat. §§ 359-C:19, - C:20, -C:21 Personal information of New Hampshire residents when either the name or the data elements are not encrypted.
 Person's first name or initial and last name combined with: SSN; driver's license or state ID #; acct #, credit or debit card #, combined with any required info that allows access to account; or any other financial info.
 Security Breach: An unauthorized acquisition of computerized data that compromises the security or confidentiality of PI Good-faith acquisition, release or use by employee or agent for purposes of entity is not breach if PI is not used or subject to further unauthorized disclosure Any person that conducts business in NH and owns or licenses computerized data that includes PI or maintains such computerized data.
 Specific notice content required.
 Notification as soon as possible is required if PI has been misused or is reasonably likely to be misused.
 Notice must be in writing, by telephone or in electronic form such as email.
 Substitute notice allowed when cost of providing notice would exceed \$5,000 or affected class of individuals to be notified exceeds 1,000.
 Requires notification of CRA if notice provided to more than 1,000 people.
 Notice must include at a minimum (1) a description of the incident in general terms; (2) the approximate date of the breach; (3) the type of Personal Information obtained; and (4) telephonic contact information of the person whose system was breached.
 Notification is not required if it is determined that misuse of the information has not occurred and is not reasonably likely to occur.
+Notice exemption for encrypted data.
 Data shall not be considered to be encrypted if it is acquired in combination with any required key, security code, access code, or password that would permit access to the encrypted data.
 Entities regulated by state or federal law that maintain procedures for addressing security breaches pursuant to those laws are exempt.
 If engaged in trade or commerce, notify the regulator which has authority over such trade or commerce.
 All others notify AG.
-Proposed Legislation H.B.
-1613: Requires financial institutions to file a copy of reports relative to security breach notification with the bank commissioner.
 Notice to other entities required.
 Waiver not permitted.
 Up to \$10,000 per violation.
-(NH RSA 358-A:4) Person injured as a result of violation may bring an action for damages.
+(NH R\$A 358-A:4) Person injured as a result of violation may bring an action for damages.
 Recovery may be in the amount of actual damages (two to three times actual damages if violation was knowing and willful).
 Injunctive relief permitted also.